Dionne-Lab/catalight/docs/source/_build/html/_sources/developer_guide.rst.txt

 * **Stability test experiments should be implemented more clearly.** The current implementation of stability test is clunky.
 It looks confusing in the GUI and doesn't have a dedicated time ind_var.
 Fixing will require some refactoring.
 * **Add plot integration option to chromatogram_scanner_gui**
 * **Add option to lock scale on chromatogram_scanner_gui**, possibly by getting max value of all files
+* **Save control file used in expt_log.txt**
+* **Print console output to a new study_log.txt file**
+* **Make sure close process occurs if GUI crashes**.
+The GUI occassionally crashes in what seems to be a computer fault, emitting no error messages.
+When this happens, the close event protocol is not run and the equipment is not shutdown.
+There must be some way to detect this events and shutdown the hardware still.

 Writing Documentation
 ---------------------